johngunerli/jaxon/README.md

-# NNX - A Neural Network Library using JAX
+# jaxon - A Neural Network Library using JAX

-NNX is a Python library for building and training neural networks, implemented using the JAX library for high-performance machine learning research.
+jaxon is a Python library for building and training neural networks, implemented using the JAX library for high-performance machine learning research.
 Leveraging the power of JAX, JAX-NN provides a flexible and efficient framework for defining, training, and running neural networks.
 The library includes a range of predefined layers, activation functions, and utilities to facilitate the development of custom neural network architectures.

 ## Core Features